Filip-Konkowski/consensus-bcb/README.md

 # Install dependencies
 npm install

-# Start the consensus algorithm server
+# Start the Express server with consensus algorithm
 npm run dev

 # Open browser to see the visualization